2Lynk/multi1v1-heavy-round/README.md

 - ``heavyRound_knife``   sets if players will receive a knife, 0 = yes, 1 = no (default 0)

 ## To do
-- Give players in the arena unlimited ammo
+- Convar to give players in the arena unlimited ammo or not

 ## Changelog